Stratio/stratio-connector-decision/_doc/FirstSteps.md

 CATALOG created successfully;
 ```

-Step 2: Create the collection
+Step 2: Create the table
 --------------------------------

 We switch to the database we have just created.